Record number of NI Para-Sports athletes

 Con Nagle and Matt Rolston make up the strong Team NI quartet.

-Three para-triathletes will compete for Team NI at the games, the McComb twins Chole and Judith, and Oliver Gunning.
+Three para-triathletes will compete for Team NI at the games, the Maccombe twins Chole and Judith, and Oliver Gunning.

 "We got into triathlon by accident," explained Chloe.